 Overall critique of Study 1.
 The purpose of Study 1 was to investigate the reliability and validity of the data obtained from CMSENS or CASPer test with participants who were applying the medical school at McMaster University, Ontario, Canada.
 Overall, in our opinion, it is questionable as to whether the test is a reliable and valid tool for the reasons that are discussed below.

 First, was the data reliable or what was the extent to which the test scores were free of measurement error?
 In terms of repeated measurement, the answer is unclear as Study 1 was a pilot and did not include a test-retest methodology.
 Normally, acceptable scientific practice dictates that each experiment must be repeated on three independent occasions before any conclusions can be driven.
 This pilot study was one only once and with a a limited sample size.
 Whether the responses would have been the same and whether the raters would have provided the same scores is unknown.
 Also, without a test-retest, it was unknown as to whether respondents were scoring very differently on questions at both times – lowering reliability.
 A second form of repeated measurement is inter-rater reliability.
-The authors did provide inter-rater reliability within verbal and written versions, which were all strong and deemed reliable.
+The authors did provide inter-rater reliability within verbal and written versions, which were all strong and deemed reliable, however the small sample size does not allow one to confirm the reported reliability as statistically significant.
 The second form of reliability is internal consistency reliability.
 Based on the information provided, it is unknown whether the 12 questions (eight video vignettes and four self-descriptive questions) each attempted to address one quality desired by the Royal College of Physicians and surgeons of Canada and the Accreditation Council for Graduate Medical Education.
 Or, were multiple questions targeting one construct such as, but not limited to collaboration and professionalism?

 In terms of validity, it appears that the authors hope for reviewers to take face validity to believe the tool measures the desired non-cognitive characteristics by Royal College of Physicians and surgeons of Canada and the Accreditation Council for Graduate Medical Education.
 The authors provided concurrent validity results for verbal vs. typed responses related to the MMI.
 However, due to the great imbalance of participants who completed the verbal compared to the typed CASPer test, there is reason to question the validity of the reported data.